 The Native Women’s Resource Centre of Toronto (NWRCT) began when a dedicated group of Indigenous women recognized the need for a gathering place in Toronto where Indigenous women could share resources, support one another, and practice their traditional ways.
 In 1985, this vision resulted in the downtown basement office that affectionately became known as “The Pit.”

 Today, the Native Women’s Resource Centre of Toronto provides a safe and welcoming environment for all Indigenous women and their children in the Greater Toronto Area.
 Our programs offer wrap around blanket services to address and support Basic Needs, Housing, Families, Advocacy, Employment, Education, Healing from Trauma, and Access to Ceremonies and Traditional Practitioners/ Healers.
 NWRCT aims to build confidence and capacity within the collective community.
-We host a variety of Cultural Activities for our clients and the general public, including the annual Minaake Awards, Sisters In Spirit Vigil, and Winter Solstice .
+We host a variety of Cultural Activities for our clients and the general public, including the Minaake Awards, Sisters In Spirit Vigil, and Winter Solstice.

 The NWRCT is a registered charity funded by government programs as well as public and private donations.

 We honour the vision of our founders as we support urban Indigenous women and children from all walks of life.
 We build self-sufficiency and develop collective capacity to make positive change.
 We provide individual support, group programming, and cultural initiatives.